Ohio State study examines the persistence of women in engineering

 The three-year study, "Why We Persist: An Intersectional Study to Characterize and Examine the Experiences of Women Tenure-Track Faculty in Engineering," is backed by a $1.4 million grant from the National Science Foundation.
 Principal investigator Monica F. Cox, chair of the Department of Engineering Education, received the funding in 2015 during her tenure at Purdue University, and the project followed her when she came to Ohio State’s College of Engineering.
-The study is now split among Ohio State, Purdue and Vanderbilt University.
+The study is now split among Cox at Ohio State, Joyce Main at Purdue and Ebony McGee at Vanderbilt University.

 Cox said the study will explore the reasons women continue to push forward in faculty engineering positions, and will examine situations in the context of race, class and gender.
 The team will focus on the stories and experiences of women faculty in engineering, including what motivates them, how they navigate academia, and how they define and achieve success.

 “I think there’s something really special about these women, particularly those women of color, who choose to go into this profession knowing the barriers that are there for them, knowing the struggles that they might encounter, knowing that they’ll be trailblazers.
 What’s their story?
 And also, what are the institutional contributors to that persistence?
 These are questions we have not asked yet,” said Cox.

 The idea for the study came about when Cox reached a milestone in her own career.
 She became the first African American woman to earn tenure at Purdue’s school of engineering, a fact that surprised her given the institution’s long history.
 When she tried looking at data to find other women like her in similar positions, she had trouble locating them.